Post job

 • Other Degrees, 18%

-Most emergency medical technicians, 26% to be exact, major in medical technician.
-Some other common majors for an emergency medical technician include fire science and protection and nursing majors.
+You should major in medical technician to become an emergency medical technician.
+26% of emergency medical technicians major in medical technician.
+Other common majors for an emergency medical technician include fire science and protection and nursing.

 RankMajorPercentages